-Six drill holes totalling 1,293m were completed at IsoEnergy's Trident project.
+Six drill holes totalling 1,293 metres were completed at IsoEnergy's Trident project.
 Drilling tested historically-defined electromagnetic (EM) conductors hosted within zones of low magnetic susceptibility to evaluate four target areas for the presence of structures.
-This first-pass drilling was successful, intersecting prospective graphitic structures with brittle reactivation in three of the target areas and upgrading more than 10km of conductive strike length.
-Geophysical surveying is planned for 2023 to prioritize sections of strike for further drilling.
-Figure 9 shows the Trident target areas and 2022 drill hole locations.
-All geochemical results from Trident remain outstanding.
+IsoEnergy's first-pass drilling was successful, intersecting prospective graphitic structures with brittle reactivation in three of the target areas.
+Historical drilling combined with recent drilling at the northwest target area suggests that the basement geology and conductive package is potentially more complicated than originally assumed.
+Several kilometres of conductive strike length remain at the Trident Project.
+Modern geophysical coverage, including airborne gravity surveying is planned for 2023 to assist with developing additional targets for drill testing.
+Figure 9 shows the Trident target areas, historical drilling and 2022 drill hole locations.
+All geochemical results from Trident have been received and is currently being evaluated.